 Website: Visit Hill-Lock Orchard for all the details

 In the cherry capital of Young, this gorgeous orchard is perfect for the picking!
-Taste the various varieties of cherries as you pick your own fruit straight off the tree, and once you're done picking, you can join a cherry pie making class, go wine tasting or enjoy the fine produce including cherry ice-blocks, jams, sauces and ice-creams.
+Taste the various varieties of cherries as you pick your own fruit straight off the tree, and once you're done cherry-picking, you can join a cherry pie-making class, go wine tasting or enjoy the fine produce including cherry ice-blocks, jams, sauces and ice-creams.
 Ballinaclash Cellar Door is open Friday, Saturday and Sunday and during cherry season opening hours are seven days a week.

 Address: 4321-4335 Olympic Highway South Young